 CONTACT: email@example.com PRONOUNS: she, her, hers

-Meghan Onserio, your Campus Liaison, is a sophomore living in Leverett concentrating in History & Literature.
+Meghan Onserio, your Campus Liaison, is a junior living in Leverett concentrating in History & Literature.
 She hails from the land of 10,000 lakes (Minnesota), and can oftentimes be found aggressively tagging her friends in relatable facebook memes – so much so that she has earned the title of the Meme Queen (pronounced: me- me- qweeeeen).
 Other hobbies include: participating in the Association of Black Harvard Women and belting Destiny’s Child in the shower.
 While she is primarily an actress/singer, in the future she would like to try producing.
 Meghan would like to give a special shoutout to her amazing her family, blockmates, and the the cute guy that sits next to her in Spanish class every day.
 All of whom are daily integral in encouraging her to “Be extra.
 Be dramatic.
 Be you.”
 Meghan is ecstatic to be the HRDC Campus Liaison – so feel free to reach out to her for questions about Common Casting, auditioning, or any social events!

 DUTIES: The Campus Liaison is responsible for organizing and running Common Casting, maintaining relations between the HRDC and other campus theater groups, and conducting outreach to the Harvard community past and present.